aqibrehmanpirzada/Log-Analyzer-LLM-App/README.md

-# 🚀 Log Analyzer Chatbot
+# 🚀 Log Analyzer App

-Welcome to the **Log Analyzer Chatbot** repository!
+Welcome to the **Log Analyzer App** repository!
 This project leverages **Streamlit** to provide a smart and interactive chatbot for analyzing logs, extracting insights, and interpreting monitoring dashboards.
 It aims to simplify the process of log analysis and help users make data-driven decisions through an intuitive interface.

 ## 🔍 Overview